 What’s the best exercise for Diabetics?

 Your body and your Diabetes diagnosis is unique.
-You may belong to a definitive category, such as Type 1 or Type 2 Diabetes, but your body’s medical history and context is unique.
-We’re dedicating some help you discover what might be the best exercise for you, as a Diabetic.
+Your body’s medical history and context is unique.
+Here’s what might be the best exercise for you, as a Diabetic.

 Remember that exercise goes hand in hand with your nutrition.
 Balance your physical activity with beneficial nutrition for optimal results.

 Why is it so hard to manage Diabetes and exercise?

 Diabetes isn’t straightforward.
 Depending on the Type of Diabetes you have, you need to be mindful of secondary conditions, different and varying severities of symptoms, the effects of your medication and its side effects.
 Not every day is going to be a good day for strenuous exercise.
 A balance is required, between pushing your body and being kind to yourself.
 If you push yourself too hard, you could faint or develop other muscular and joint issues.

 Does your Diabetes Type affect what exercises you can do?

 Type 1 Diabetes usually involves a genetic predisposition, so there’s no control over if or when it will appear in someone’s life.
 Type 2 Diabetes is considered a lifestyle condition that results from poor lifestyle choices, primarily around diet and exercise.
 Gestational Diabetes exercises need to be discussed with your doctor, nurse or clinic team.

 Exercise for Type 1 Diabetes